kiraitami/project-rpg/README.md

 # RPG Project

 This is an App for RPG lovers

 Create your characters and store their informations, items, weapons, spells, skills, XP control, Dice Roll and more

-And it has a Tavenr page, a kind of RPG Character's social media where you can post, like and comment
+Also, it has a Tavenr page, a kind of RPG Character's social media where you can post, like and comment